 In 2002 the people of Brinnon finalized their sub-area plan, which is integrated into the Jefferson County Comprehensive Plan.
 This PLANNING page is dedicated to furthering that effort.
 We want to ensure that Brinnon develops as a rural village with a sustainable local economy that protects our precious natural resources.
-See NEWS page for updates on community development.

 Planning for the Rural Village of Brinnon